 - Save your completely assembled Indesign book file and title it.

-- Binding will be comb bound with wrap around cover with end flaps
+- Binding will be either comb bound (plastic rings) or wire bound (coiled wire) with wrap around cover and end flaps

 Before you Print